Can You Freeze Meatloaf?

 Reheating Frozen Meatloaf

-Reheat meatloaf gently and covered.
+Reheat cooked meatloaf gently and covered.
 The oven is best for a whole loaf or several slices because the heat is steadier.
 Put the meatloaf in a baking dish, add a little moisture around it, cover the dish, and warm it until the center is hot throughout.

 For one or two slices, the microwave works if you keep the power moderate and cover the meatloaf so it steams lightly instead of drying at the edges.
 A skillet can also work for slices, especially when you want browned edges, but add moisture first or finish with sauce.

 Avoid reheating the same portion again and again.
 Freeze in the portion size you are likely to use so each package only goes through one thawing and reheating cycle.
+For general leftover handling beyond freezing, use the broader leftover meatloaf guide.

-Keeping It Moist
+Keeping Frozen Meatloaf Moist

 Freezing is hardest on lean, tightly packed meatloaf.
 A loaf with enough binder, fat, and moisture will come back better than one that was already dry before freezing.